rust-lang/blog.rust-lang.org/posts/2016-08-10-Shape-of-errors-to-come.md

 The key insight is putting your source code front and center - everything you see in the output builds on _your_ code.
-By using the code you wrote as the context, we give you an easy way to know at a glance where the issue is occuring.
+By using the code you wrote as the context, we give you an easy way to know at a glance where the issue is occurring.

 ![Picture of new constant eval error][new_errors2]